-- · Any individual or group medical premium - Cosmetic procedures - Expenses covered by an insurance or government program - Expenses related to long-term care (personal and custodial care) - Retin-A (unless for a specific medical diagnosis), Rogaine, or any other medicine prescribed for cosmetic purposes - Vitamins and other dietary supplements that do not require a physician prescription, unless prescribed to treat a specific medical diagnosis
+- · Any individual or group medical premium - Cosmetic procedures - Expenses covered by an insurance or government program - Expenses related to long-term care (personal and custodial care) - · Retin-A (unless for a specific medical diagnosis), Rogaine, or other medicine prescribed for cosmetic purposes - Vitamins and other dietary supplements that do not require a physician prescription, unless prescribed to treat a specific medical diagnosis

-The above are only examples.
+Review WEX's Healthcare FSA Eligible Expense List for additional examples.
+A more extensive list is available at wexinc.com/resources/benefits-toolkit/eligible-expenses.
 The IRS modifies its definition of eligible expenses from time to time.
-Contact Nyhart or your tax advisor if you have questions about whether specific expenses are eligible.
+Contact WEX or your tax advisor if you have questions about whether specific expenses are eligible.